 In 1905 the Museum Committee bought and moved to the former Congregation Chapel.
 This, the second museum was opened by Professor G Darwin, President of the British Association in September 1905.

 In 1910 a much larger building on the north-east corner of Fort Street and 8th Avenue (now the Parcels Office) was donated to the Museum Committee by the British South African Company.
-This was opened by the Duke of Connaught on 21st August 1910.
+This was informally opened on 21st August 1910, although it was not until late November that it was officially opened by the Duke of Connaught, son of Queen Victoria.

 As the museum continued to grow so the impressive 8th Avenue frontage, the fourth museum, was built in 1922.
 Designed by Sir Herbert Baker, the entrance porch initially doubled up as the cenotaph.
 Further extensions were added in 1930 and 1936.
 In 1936 the Government acquired the museum that was renamed the National Museum of Rhodesia.